Frequently Asked Questions about Coronavirus Disease 2019 (COVID-19)

 Does CHOP perform tests to detect COVID-19?

-You may see drive-through clinics for COVID-19 testing located at the Roberts Center for Pediatric Research as well as CHOP’s Specialty Care & Surgery Centers in Bucks County and Brandywine Valley.
-To be tested at one of these sites, a patient must be referred by a medical provider or a State or County Department of Health.
+Yes.
+To be tested at a CHOP location, a patient must be referred by a CHOP medical provider or a State or County Department of Health.
 If you, your child, or someone in your family has symptoms of COVID-19, your first step should be to call your medical provider.
 They will coordinate safe testing and treatment and get you the care you need.
+Learn more about COVID-19 testing at CHOP.

 If your child’s healthcare provider has recommended testing, read these tips from CHOP child life specialists for preparing your child for drive-through COVID-19 testing.